stoermelder/vcvrack-packone/README.md

-# PackOne
+# stoermelder PackOne

-The PackOne plugin pack gives you a some additional basic modules.
+The PackOne plugin pack gives you a some basic modules.

 ## Building